(As previously seen on Heritage Motor Insurance website)

 The following year, with three other all women teams racing, Elsie entered the Le Mans with Kay Petre in a Riley.
 The MG works team entered 3 all-female race teams: Joan Richmond and Eveline Gordon-Simpson, who finished 24th, Doreen Evans and Barbara Skinner, finishing 25th, and Margaret Allan with Colleen Eaton finishing 26th.
 It seems 1935 was a good year to be a female racing driver.

-After World War II, Elsie concentrated exclusively on rallying, with some reliable results.
-One of her later finishes came in the Monte Carlo Rally, driving a Morris Minor with Betty Haig in 1948, and a Vanguard with Barbara Marshall in the 1950 rally.
-Elsie drove an Aston Martin on the French Alpine and won the Coupe des Alps.
+Elsie partnered with Betty Haig for the Monte Carlo Rally in 1950,driving a Morris Minor and two years later partnered with Barbara Marshall in a Vangard.
+Elsie drove an Aston Martin on the French Alpine, and won the Coupe des Alps.
 She also competed with Sheila van Damm in the RAC and Monte Carlo rallies, in a Hillman Minx.

 Elsie and Tommy retired after a major collision in their Bristol during a high-speed run around the Cortina Circuit on the Alpine Rally in 1951.
 Whilst the organisers took great care to close off the roads, a large American car had removed a safety barrier and driven straight into the circuit towards the duo.
 Whilst the American car toppled over the mountain pass, the Wisdoms ended up in a makeshift hospital.
 Tommy went on to race at Le Mans in 1953; however, due to a technical fault the car caught fire and his race was retired.
 He raced one final Le Mans in 1954 and the team placed well.
 The pair always looked after each other, and with crashes and race retirements, their passion for each other and the sport was paramount.